 Don't use purple food gels or colorings as they tend to create a darker, almost black color that isn't close to the paler shades of lavender.

 Most lavender simple syrups are naturally golden brown to amber, depending on the buds and steeping time.
 The color can also depend on how fresh the buds are, but their color cannot be extracted from them regardless of how fresh they are. -That's the case for many flowers, by the way.

-If you let the flowers steep for an extended time, the syrup will develop a more intense color, but not an elegant violet.
+If you let the buds steep for an extended time, the syrup will develop a more intense color, but not an elegant violet.
 On the contrary.
-In the end, you might not even achieve the shade of purple you had in mind.
+In the end, you might not even achieve the shade of purple you had in mind by using food coloring.